-Our staff focus on ensuring that your children have a healthy start to life.
+We work with you so that your children have a healthy start to life.
 We hold a Health Fair for enrolled children in the fall.
-During the Fair, children receive a developmental screening, visit with a doctor and visit with a dentist.
+During the Fair, children receive a developmental screening, and visit with a health and dental professional.
 Our goal is to ensure that your children end up with a medical and dental "home", a place where you know they will obtain the care they need.
-We also work with you to overcome any barriers to get to needed doctor and dentist appointments, and can provide transportation to appointments.
+We also work with you to overcome any barriers so your children can get to doctor and dentist appointments.

 Healthy food and healthy eating habits are key to your child's success in school and life.
 All participating children receive nutritious food while they are in our care.
 The food is prepared in our own kitchen.
-We also provide you with information and tips so that you can prepare healthier food for your children.
+We also provide you with information and tips so that you can prepare healthy snacks and meals for your children.

-We know that parent's play the most important role in their children's life.
+We know that you play the most important role in your child's life.
 We work to support your efforts to best help your child so they are healthy, happy, and ready for school.
 We meet with you at your home to offer:

 -encouragement and support for your family's personal growth

 -information about resources, services and opportunities in your community

 -opportunities to take part in program activities, workshops, field trips and events

 -opportunities to improve your own skills by helping out in the classroom, speaking out on behalf of your child, and providing input on how our program should be run.